 - 1. Personal Illness.
 Students who are ill should not come to school.
 The school may request a health care provider's statement for more than five consecutive days of absence due to illness or repetitive or irregular absence due to illness including mental health. - 2.
 Serious illness in the student's immediate family. - 3.
 Health care appointments.
-When possible, please use no school days or schedule appointments before or after school.
+When possible, please use non-school days or schedule appointments before or after school.
 Avoid scheduling appointments during exams and finals.
-If you must schedule an appointment during school hours, the appointment will be excused only upon receiving a written note from the health care provider. - 4.
+If you must schedule an appointment during school hours, the school may request a written note from a health care provider in order for the appointment to be excused. - 4.
 Family emergencies requiring immediate action. - 5.
 Religious holidays and functions. - 6.
-School-related functions such as Yinghua Athletics, Field Trips and the like.
+School-related functions such as Yinghua Athletics, Field Trips and the like. - 7.
+Trips approved by a school administrator to high schools and colleges. - 8.
+School buses that are running late.